Skip to main content

 └── training_args.bin

-Load Fine-tuned Model
+Load Fine-Tuned Model

 policy = Pi0Policy.from_pretrained("./checkpoints/pi0_finetuned")

-action = policy.select_action(batch)
+action = policy.select_action(observation_batch)

-Training Log Analysis
+Log Analysis

-• Gradient information: Gradient norms and gradient clipping
+• Gradient Statistics: Norms and clipping information

 IO Data Platform Evaluation